 Leftovers Turkey Moroccan Stew with Spinach and Lentils

 Helloo, am I excited for this.
 This will be my go-to Moroccan stew.
-You don’t have to add in leftovers turkey, any other meat or vegetables will do too.
-I will definitely give this baby its own blog post some day.
+You don't have to add in leftovers turkey, any other meat or vegetables will do too.
+I've also used leftovers from this orange pepper whole roasted chicken.

 Ingredients (serves 4-6)